HAYA

-HAYA (哈雅樂團 (Hāyǎ Yuètuán); stylized as HAYA) is a Chinese band.
+HAYA (哈雅樂團 (Hāyǎ Yuètuán); stylized as HAΨA) is a Chinese band.
 Founded in 2006, they integrate Mongolian music with modern pop music elements.

 History

 Formed in 2006, HAYA released their debut album Wolf Totem in December 2007.
 The album won the "Best Cross-Border Music Album Award" at the 19th Golden Melody Awards.

 In 2009, they released their second album Silent Sky, which was nominated for "Best Cross-Border Music Album Award" at the 21st Golden Melody Awards.
 On May 14, 2010, at the 10th Chinese Music Media Awards, lead singer Daichin Tana was awarded the “Best Ethnic Music Artist Award”.
 On July 8 of the same year, their charity album Lamp was released for disaster relief of the 2010 Yushu earthquake.
 On September 2, Daichin Tana won the "Best Ethnic Music Artist Award" at the Chinese Music Awards.

 On September 28, 2011, they released their fourth album Migration.
 On December 31, they performed the "HAYA New Year Migration Concert" at the Tianqiao Theater in Beijing, where they recorded their first live concert DVD and CD set..